eudoxia0/eudoxia0.github.io/article/_drafts/letting-claude-play-text-adventures.md

 summary: Experiments in cognitive architecture.
 ---

-Last week I went to an [AI hackathon][hack] organized by my friends Lucia and Malin.
+The other day I went to an [AI hackathon][hack] organized by my friends Lucia and Malin.
 The theme was mech interp, but I hardly know PyTorch so I planned to do something at the API layer rather than the model layer.

 Something I think about a lot is [cognitive architectures][cogarch] (like [Soar][soar] and [ACT-R][actr]).
 This is like a continuation of GOFAI research,